FamilySearch/GEDCOM.io/_pages/tag-def/CREM.md

   - Cremation
   - An Individual Event.
 See also INDIVIDUAL_EVENT_STRUCTURE.
   - cremation
-  - Disposal of the remains of a person’s body by fire.
+  - The act of reducing a dead body to ashes by fire.

+label: 'Cremation'

 payload: Y|<NULL>